gvwilson/sensibleadventures/short-stories/litany.md

 but its weight was comforting.*

 *Not for the first time,
-he wished his brother was a little less smart.
+he wished his brother was just a little less smart.
+Just a little.
-Just less-smart enough to not be able to piece together the strangely-cold shards of a map made when the sun was still yellow and–*
+Just less-smart enough to not be able to piece together the strangely-cold shards of a map made when the sun was still yellow and---*

 "Spoiler."
 Robbie struggled to sit up.
 "That's a spoiler.
 We don't know how old the map is yet, do we?"

-"Um…"
+"Um..."
 George flipped back a few pages and nodded.
 "Okay, good catch.
-That'll be easy to fix–it's just a bit of pencil work.
+That'll be easy to fix---it's just a bit of pencil work.
 You want to keep going?"
 He was careful not to look at his brother as he asked.